-Suann has worked alongside of the Kids Action Program (KAP) team since 1993 as Outreach and Support Coordinator and program facilitator and became Director in Kings County in 2014.
+Suann has worked with Kids Action Program (KAP) team since 1993.
+She began as Outreach and Support Coordinator and program facilitator and became Director in Kings County in 2014.
 Suann has now taken the position of Executive Director.

 Suann has a BSc in Biology, minoring in Psychology.
 She has been a certified and practicing Doula and Prenatal Instructor for more than 35 years.
 She is privileged to have extensive training and certification in Attachment Theory, Circle of Security Parenting, Roots of Empathy (ROE), Dyadic Developmental Psychotherapy and is a neuro-linguistic programming practitioner.